Senate Bill No. 40

 loan balance by such legal or administrative action available to

-ownership of all property, equipment or devices until the
+of all property, equipment or devices until the borrower's loan is

 person remains unpaid.

 (g) The board may charge a fee for loan applications and

 processing.
 All funds generated by fee charges shall be directly